directus/directus/docs/app/content-collections.md

-# Collections
+# Collection Page

-> The Collections Page displays all Items within a Collection.
+> The Collection Page displays all Items within a Collection.
 The page comes with highly configurable Layouts for
 > browsing, visualizing, and managing these Items.

 [[toc]]